notificohq/docs/docs/pipeline.md

 2. **Create a New Pipeline**:
       - Click on the "+ Create" button to start a new pipeline configuration.
-      - You will be prompted to enter details for your pipeline, including the channel, events, and steps.
+      - You will be prompted to enter details for your pipeline, including the events, and steps.

 3. **Configure the Pipeline**:
       - **Select a Channel**: Choose the channel through which notifications will be sent.
 This could be email, SMS, or any other supported platform.